Sir Henry Wilson, 1st Baronet: Succession to Murray

-Jeffery argues that there is little specific evidence that Wilson intrigued to replace Murray, simply that he was widely suspected of having done so, and that his pro-French stance was regarded with deep suspicion by other British officers (Haig's staff officer Charteris likened Wilson's alleged request to the French, to lobby on his behalf for him to replace Murray, to "mental adultery").
+Jeffery argues that there is little specific evidence that Wilson intrigued to replace Murray, simply that he was widely suspected of having done so, and that his pro-French stance was regarded with deep suspicion by other British officers.
 When Murray was at last removed as chief of staff BEF in January 1915, his job went to the BEF Quartermaster-General "Wully" Robertson.
 Robertson refused to have Wilson as his deputy, so Wilson was instead appointed Principal Liaison Officer with the French, and promoted to temporary lieutenant general.
 French technically had no authority to make this promotion, but told Wilson he would resign if the Cabinet or War Office objected.
 The French had been lobbying so hard for Wilson's appointment that even Sir John thought they should mind their own business.
-Asquith (letter to Venetia Stanley 26 Jan) and Haig (diary 5 Feb) both remarked that this was putting Wilson out of mischief.
+Asquith and Haig both remarked that this was putting Wilson out of mischief.

 1915–16

 Principal Liaison Officer

-Wilson was "rather upset by the changes made in his absence" (Sidney Clive diary, 28 January 1915) whilst he was touring the French front – Robertson removed Wilson's ally, Brigadier General George Harper "in a very untactful way" (Rawlinson diary 29 January & 8 February 1915).
-Wilson's diary makes several references throughout February, March and May of Robertson being "suspicious and hostile" towards him.
-French invited Wilson (April 1915) to carry on eating with him in the mess, and Wilson was suspected of intriguing for Robertson's removal (General Haldane diary 30 June 1915).
+Wilson was "upset by the changes made in his absence" whilst he was touring the French front – Robertson removed Wilson's ally, Brigadier General George Harper "in a very untactful way".
+Wilson's diary makes several references to Robertson being "suspicious and hostile" towards him.
+Wilson was suspected of intriguing for Robertson's removal.

-Wilson saw Foch every 2 to 3 days and sometimes smoothed tense meetings by creative (mis)translation. e.g. by not translating a threat (12 May 1915) by Joffre to appeal to the British government and not translating literally a demand (15 July) that the British attack with 10 divisions.

-As a "Westerner" Wilson opposed the Gallipoli Campaign, as it would simply give Constantinople to Russia, and (18 March) hoped it would be "a fiasco" to "help get rid of Winston".
-He also recorded his anger that, after shells had had to be sent to Gallipoli, the BEF, then numbering 12 divisions, barely had enough High Explosive shell for the Battle of Festubert, which he thought (13 May) could be "one of the decisive actions of the war" and believing decisive victory to be imminent he complained (17 May) of Kitchener, who expected to win the war in 1916, holding back the New Armies.
+Wilson saw Foch every 2 to 3 days and sometimes smoothed tense meetings by creative (mis)translation.
+Wilson opposed the Gallipoli Campaign and recorded his anger that, after shells had had to be sent to Gallipoli, the BEF, then numbering 12 divisions, barely had enough High Explosive shell for the Battle of Festubert, which he thought could be "one of the decisive actions of the war".